WKR92/haunted-matter/src/content/obsidian/home.md

 ### **How does it play?**

-The game mechanics are **simple but flexible**, allowing for creativity in problem-solving.
-Combat is **fast, dangerous, and strategic**, but **character progression remains meaningful**.
-Players grow, but never to the point where a lone warrior could fearlessly take on a group of ruthless cutthroats in a dark alley.
+The game mechanics are **simple but flexible**, encouraging creativity in problem-solving.
+Combat is **fast, dangerous, and semi-narrative**, but **character progression remains meaningful**.
+Growth is slow and intentional - powers are often not mechanical.
+You’ll get stronger, but never enough to walk alone into a mob and expect to come out clean.

 Adventures are my **favorite part** of this project.
 This site exists **so more people can play them and share their thoughts**.
 I experiment with storytelling techniques, aiming to **ignite engagement and push boundaries**.
 These are never trivial tales where brute force is the only answer.
 Instead, they present players with **complex, morally challenging, and thought-provoking dilemmas**.
+And the world?
+It remembers.

-At the heart of everything is the belief that **story comes first** – but it is a **story about the players**. **Narrative always takes precedence over mechanics**, and the world itself is **alive and ever-changing**.
+At the heart of everything is the belief that **we play a story** – but it is a **story about the players**. **Narrative always takes precedence over mechanics**, and the world itself is **alive and ever-changing**.

+Each adventure is a **pressure cooker**: morally loaded, narratively dense, and built to challenge players beyond hit points and damage numbers.
+You won’t win by optimizing.
+You win by committing.

 ---

 ### **Join the Journey!**

-**Download a free adventure and experience the world for yourself!**
+**Check a free adventure and experience the world for yourself!**
 **Tried my system?
 Share your experience – I’d love to hear your thoughts!**

 Welcome to **Haunted Matter** – let’s tell unforgettable stories together.